CodyTolene/pip-boy-apps/apps/customradio/README.md

 ### Controls

-- Turn the top-left and top-right knobs to scroll through songs.
+- Use the top-left and top-right knobs to scroll through songs.
-- Press the top-left knob in to play the selected song.
+- Use the top-left knob in to play/stop the currently selected song.
-- Press the top-right torch button to toggle the screen brightness.
+- Use the top-right torch button to toggle the screen brightness.
-- Press the bottom-right power button to restart the device.
+- Use the bottom-right power button to restart the device.

 ### Instructions